DENIOS INC

 What measures can be taken for explosion protection?

 Three steps should be followed.
 The first step is to try to prevent the formation of an explosive atmosphere by controlling the ratio between oxygen and fuel.
-But this first step is the hardest and cannot always be guaranteed, as most companies store hazardous materials because they need them.
+But this first step is the hardest and cannot always be guaranteed, as most companies store hazardous materials, such as explosive chemicals, because they need them.
 This automatically creates an explosive atmosphere.
 You can, however, still ensure that the mixing ratio is changed by installing technical ventilation systems in your room system.

 The next step would be to prevent the ignition source from becoming effective.
 If this cannot be achieved, the third step would be to control or limit the explosion to a safe level.
 An example here would be to install a pressure relief hatch.
 These pressure relief hatches are mounted on the roofs of room systems, where usually no one can be harmed.